As surfers and people who spend a lot of our time in the ocean, it’s particularly sad for us to see the effects of ocean pollution on global waters.

 WWF said although plastics only account for about 10% of man-made waste‚ plastic production has grown 650% since 1975 reaching 270 million tons.
 “Because plastics take hundreds to thousands of years to degrade‚ we are still living with every piece of plastic that has ever been made.”

 Avoid microbes in your skincare products.

 This was a less obvious one for me.
-Research shows that many types of plastic are added to skincare products.
+Research shows skincare products often contain many types of plastic.
 Look for products with the ‘zero plastic inside’ logo next time you’re shopping.
 Visit http://www.beatthemicrobead.org/ to find out more.

 This one should be a given.
 Recyclable materials include many kinds of glass, paper, and cardboard, metal, plastic, tires, textiles, and electronics.

 Eat sustainable food.

 Pay attention to the foods you buy and consume.
 The processed food and meat industries are some of the biggest contributors to ocean pollution, not to mention the unsustainable fishing methods that have become common practice.